Perfectly Seamless Restoration

 Frequently Asked Questions

-The necessity of a crown following a root canal largely depends on the tooth’s position in the mouth.
-Molars and premolars, located at the back and used extensively for chewing, typically require crowns.
-In contrast, front teeth like incisors and canines, which are not primarily used for chewing, may not always need crowns.
+Whether a crown is necessary after a root canal depends on the location of the tooth.
+Molars and premolars, found in the back of the mouth and used heavily for chewing, typically require crowns.
+Front teeth like incisors and canines, which are less involved in chewing, may not always need a crown.